 Back at Svenska Högarna – A fossil fuel tragedy

-This island is an absolute favourite in the absolute outskirts of the Stockholm Archipelago.
+This island is an absolute favorite in the absolute outskirts of the Stockholm Archipelago.
 Sweden's most eastern island with islanders.
 One family is living there all year round, sharing the island with a military radar tower.
 And an iconic lighthouse from1874.
-All of them powered by diesel generators.
+All of them are powered by diesel generators.

-The glass lens in the lighthouse from 1874, still in function.
+The glass lens in the lighthouse from 1874, is still in function.
 Design by GE Höijer.

 The iconic lighthouse from 1874.
-Open to public and cool to climb up into.
+Open to the public and cool to climb up into.

-Having Jana onboard is always a pleasure, many of the images on this site has her name on them.
+Having Jana onboard is always a pleasure, many of the images on this site have her name on them.
 Check out her work/web.